svn2github/curl-wsdk/trunk/README.txt

-If an earlier version of WSDL Services IDE tool has been installed, it must be replaced with the version in this distribution, in order to function with the Curl Version 5.0 IDE.
+If an earlier version of WSDL Services IDE tool has been installed, it must be replaced with the version in this distribution, in order to function with the Curl Version 7.0 IDE.
 The generated service packages will be marked with the curl version defined by their project.

-If for some reason you need to use the earlier version of the tool, you can use the applet 'tools/wsdl/start.curl' in that distribution.

 KNOWN ISSUES
 ====================